TomLiDev/Space-Quiz-Pilot-Assessment/README.md

 ![An image of the homepage on different devices](documentation/readme-intro.png)

+### Instructions Page

+The instructions page will present the user with a simple, short list of instuctions on how to play the game.
+As the game is a quiz and the options to select an answer in relation to the question being displayed are fairly obvious and intuitive the instructions will be brief.

+### Username Page

+If the user selects to begin a quiz they will be presented with a page which asks them to enter a user name.
+This value will be passed through the quiz for use in the leaderboard later is the player scores highly enough.

 ### Quiz Start

 The Quiz Start page wil be visually similar to the home page.
 The key difference being the text in the central menu will be a question and the buttons below this will be options to select different answers.